Post-Grad Community - Project Fund

 - The regular Project Fund award is up to £300, with a deadline each term.

 - The EXTRA Project Fund awards of £500 - £1,000 are available only in the Spring Term, to enable more ambitious projects.

-If successful, applicants will be contacted within 2 weeks of the published deadline and cheques will be raised within the following 2 weeks.
+If successful, applicants will be contacted within 2 weeks of the published deadline and an electronic bank transfer will be raised within the following 2 weeks.